-Today we have a fun summer makeup tutorial for you guys.
-We have a beautiful All- American look focusing on a fresh and natural complexion and soft eye makeup with just a pop of color.
+This beautiful All-American look focuses on a fresh and natural complexion (to let your skin breathe during the summertime) and soft eye makeup with just a pop of color.
 And of course, we will be using some great Red Apple Lipstick products for this tutorial.
 This is a great look that can be done for all those daytime summer activities like picnics and barbecues, or those summer backyard parties and gatherings, or simply for just hanging out with friends.
-So, let’s get started.
+It can also be worn for nighttime fun and games – from casual, low-key classic t-shirt and jeans red lip to glam gala dress with classic red lip.
+Same look works for SO MANY occasions.
+Let’s get started!

 Products You Will Need: